kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Initialization.rst

 Kokkos::initialize(int& argc, char* argv[]);

 Just like `MPI_Init`, this function interprets command-line arguments to determine the requested settings.
 Also like `MPI_Init`, it reserves the right to remove command-line arguments from the input list.
-This is why it takes `argc` by reference, rather than by value; it may change the value on output.
+This is why it takes `argc` by reference, rather than by value.

-During initialization one or more execution spaces will be initialized and assigned to one of the following aliases.
+During initialization, one or more execution spaces will be initialized and assigned to one of the following aliases.

 .. code-block:: cpp